 - Reasonably accommodate students who provide documentation of a disability through Disability Access, and Inclusion.

-- Maintain student confidentiality in all environments and at all times.
+- Maintain student confidentiality in all environments and at all times (this includes indirect disclosure due to inaccessible course policies).
 We recommend communication via email.

 - Respect student privacy about their disability; discuss only academic performance needs.
-Asking a student to disclose their disability or diagnosis is prohibited by law.
+Asking a student or DAI staff to disclose their disability or diagnosis is prohibited by law.

 - Address disclosure of the accommodation letter from Disability Access, and Inclusion in a timely manner via email or in a private meeting.